This article was written by Maddie Keogh in February 2019 and updated with our latest content in September 2023.

 “I ‘positioned' myself back in 2013 by renting a desk from a business consultancy / PR firm in my local hometown, right next door to one of the leading design agencies in Scotland.
 As a result, I get a constant stream of qualified leads with decent budgets.”

-Matt and his agency landed a client first and then relocated nearby to ensure they remained the go-to design resource:
+Matt and his agency landed a web design client first and then relocated nearby to ensure they remained the go-to design resource:

 “Partnered with a trade show exhibit company to be their go-to agency specifically for website, graphic design and collateral projects… We set up shop in their offices making it easy for their sales team to collaborate and hand us work.”

-New clients are a great resource for finding new WordPress web design clients.
+Past client work is often your best resource for fresh web design clients.
+There are plenty of web designers out there fighting to compete, so you need to set yourself apart.
 For starters, create a reason to retain their business over the long term (like selling WordPress maintenance plans).
 Demonstrate your value as their trusted partner.
-Then, watch and see how that appreciation and loyalty translates into a new referral business.
+Then, watch and see how that appreciation and loyalty translate into a new referral business.
+Existing clients can lead to new clients— simple as that!

-Geoff says that he goes above and beyond the call of duty, always making himself available.
-Now he is the guy that clients always turn to.
+Geoff says that he goes above and beyond the call of duty, always making himself available for his web design clients.
+Now he is the web designer that clients always turn to.

 “I know, right?!
 I advertised WordPress services on Craigslist about 4-5 years ago for a few months and while I did get a few cheap-o's, I was able to filter them out quickly and 3 of my most lucrative long-term clients came from there.
 In fact, I'm working on finishing up a $7k website redesign for a client I built a $1k website for back when they found me on Craigslist.”

-Whether the space and privacy is lacking in your home office or you simply want a change of pace a few times a week, co-working spaces are a great way to find WordPress web design clients.
+Whether the space and privacy are lacking in your home office or you simply want a change of pace a few times a week, co-working spaces are a great way to find WordPress web design clients.
+According to our poll, this is how to get web design clients in your network.

 In some cases, you'll meet prospective clients just by being there.
 You never know who's at the next desk.
-More commonly, though, you'll start networking with your co-working space neighbours who are then able to help you make connections with new clients.
+More commonly, though, you'll start networking with your co-working space neighbors who are then able to help you make connections with new clients.
+Other web designers can be a support network, not just competition!

 Have a look for relevant Facebook groups to join.
-Groups for new businesses, startups and entrepreneurs would be a good place to start.
-These kinds of business owners are likely looking for ways to bootstrap their businesses the smart way.
+Groups for new businesses, startups, and entrepreneurs would be a good place to start.
+These kinds of business owners are likely looking for ways to bootstrap their businesses the smart way, and working with web developers is a great way to make that happen.
 Or you could join groups built specifically for the type of industry you're targeting.

 Just remember: you don't want to use these groups to do the hard sell.
 Instead, be helpful and use this platform as a means for being heard.
-Reply to people’s questions, be as helpful as possible and let prospects approach you when they're ready.
+Reply to people’s questions, be as helpful as possible, and let potential clients approach you when they're ready.
+Make yourself known as a helpful and likable web designer!
+Being freely accommodating will help you get web design clients.

 Want to turn your passion for WordPress into a profitable business?